Flaxbeard/ImmersivePetroleum/.github/ISSUE_TEMPLATE/bug_report.md

 ### Versions and Modlist
 IE and Forge versions are mandatory. *Note that saying "latest" is **not** valid.
 Always give the proper version number*
 Other mods should be listed (with their versions) in a [pastebin](http://pastebin.com) or [gist](http://gist.github.com) upload.
 The easiest way to get these lists is a crashlog, you may force one with `F3 + C`.
-If your game crashed (see above) you may omit the modlist, but IE and Forge version would still be nice.
+If your game crashed (see below) you may omit the modlist, but IE and Forge version would still be nice.

 ### Crash Log
 If your Minecraft instance has crashed, a file will have been generated in the folder `crash-reports` of your minecraft folder.
 To understand what has happened, we need to know the content of that file.
-But please don't just put it directly in your report (that makes it hard to read), upload it to a site like [pastebin](http://pastebin.com) or [gist](http://gist.github.com) and put a link in the actuall bug report.
+But please don't just put it directly in your report (that makes it hard to read), upload it to a site like [pastebin](http://pastebin.com) or [gist](http://gist.github.com) and put a link in to the actual bug report.

 ### Screenshot(s)
 Images say more than a thousand words, so if you are bad at explaining things like me, throw in some images to accompany the `What happend?` section above.